mio10/asteroids/README.md

 # Asteroids

 ## Description
-My Asteroids-like mini game with proper thrust physics.
+My Asteroids-like game with proper thrust physics.

 ## Requirements
 [Processing](https://processing.org) is required to run the game.